-The Texas Philatelic Association’s purpose is to encourage the collecting of postage stamps and the study of postal history; to accumulate and disseminate philatelic materials; and to provide grants to philatelic authors and students.
-More than 400 members help to achieve these objectives.
+The Texas Philatelic Association’s purpose is to encourage the collecting of postage stamps and the study of Bicentennial postal history; to accumulate and disseminate philatelic materials; and to provide grants to philatelic authors and students.
+More than 300 members help to achieve these objectives.

-Members of the organization enjoy a number of benefits, including a subscription to The Texas Philatelist, the organization’s official publication; participation in auctions; buying and selling stamps on this website; and receipt of a membership directory that allows members having similar philatelic interests to contact each other.
-The TPA also has a well-established awards program which recognizes individuals for service to the organization and philately in general
+Members of the organization enjoy a number of benefits, including a subscription to the Journal of Texas Philately & Postal History, the organization’s official publication; and an online membership directory that allows members having similar philatelic interests to contact each other.
+The TPA also has a well-established awards program which recognizes individuals for service to the organization and philately in general.

 The idea for an organization of stamp collectors in Texas was first presented in 1896.
 The TPA Committee for Organization, which included Edward W. Heusinger, Joseph A. Mueller and Julius Jermy, met with the Metropolitan Philatelic Club of San Antonio on November 13, 1896.
 They voted for Frederic Noyes as president and H.G.
 Askew and T.W.
 Robinson as vice presidents.
 The first annual convention was scheduled to be held April 21, 1897 in San Antonio.
 The first TPA publication was the Official Bulletin (1896).
 The TPA has had a host of other official publications, including Lone Star State Philatelist, the Collector’s Gazette, the Philatelic Gossip, Stamp-Itis, The Texas Philatelist, and the current publication.